Opening a Great Commission Donor Advised Fund

 Contribution Amounts and Frequency

-- You can establish a GCDAF with as little as $5,000.
+- You can establish a GCDAF account with as little as $5,000.
 Once the GCDAF is established, you can make subsequent contributions.

 - Are additional contributions to a Great Commission Donor Advised Fund tax-deductible?